syaffers/p5-advent-of-code-2020/README.md

 # Advent of Code 2020 in Perl

 Title is self-explanatory, right?
+For more info, see https://adventofcode.com/2020.

-This is a noob's attempt at Perl, feel free to burn it to the ground and let me know what tricks I can use to improve some of the solutions.
+**WARNING**: This is a noob's attempt at Perl, like it's literally my first time using Perl in my life.
+Feel free to burn it to the ground with destructive comments but do let me know what Perl tricks I can use to improve some of the solutions.

 ## Quickstart